simonihmig/responsive-image/README.md

 ![dominant color LQIP of a hero image](docs/images/lqip-color.png)

+See the [Webpack Configuration](./packages/webpack/README.md#configuration) section for how to configure this.

 ### Inline

 This creates a very small thumbnail of the original image, wraps it into a SVG and applies a blurry filter.
 This is then set as a base64 encoded data-URL as the background of the image while it loads.
 The example below consumes 348 bytes (uncompressed).

 ![blurry LQIP of a hero image](docs/images/lqip-inline.png)

+See the [Webpack Configuration](./packages/webpack/README.md#configuration) section for how to configure this.

 ### Blurhash